 With five major productions currently in performance or development on three continents, Global Creatures is a worldwide leader in innovative stagecraft and breathtaking theatricality.
 Through our groundbreaking integration of animatronics, puppetry, music and movement, we’ve brought some of film and literature’s most astonishing adventures spectacularly to life on stage.
 At the heart of all our work remains a commitment to the human side of storytelling – to celebrating authentic emotional experiences on an epic scale.

 Global Creatures first achieved international recognition in 2007 with Walking with Dinosaurs – The Arena Spectacular, based on the award-winning BBC-TV series.
 Developed in Australia with state-of-the-art animatronics, this innovative triumph still tours worldwide.
 Following the success of Dinosaurs, Global Creatures developed another tech-forward stage phenomenon, How to Train Your Dragon Live Spectacular.
 This co-production with DreamWorks Theatrical cemented the company’s reputation for bringing large-scale adventures to a live audience.

-In 2016, Global Creatures announced plans for a stage adaptation of Baz Luhrmann’s revolutionary film Moulin Rouge!
+In 2016, Global Creatures announced plans for a Broadway-bound adaptation of Baz Luhrmann’s revolutionary film Moulin Rouge!
 Directed by Tony nominee Alex Timbers (Bloody Bloody Andrew Jackson, Peter and the Starcatcher), with a book by Oscar® nominee John Logan (Gladiator), this hotly anticipated new musical had its critically acclaimed world premiere at Boston’s Emerson Colonial Theatre last July.
 Broadway previews will begin June 28, 2019.

 Gerry Ryan, OAM